pi-top/pi-top-Python-SDK/docs/api_pma.rst

 The component interfaces have been provided for simple use of everyday components, and are intended for general use with the devices they represent.

+See :ref:`getting_started_pma:Getting Started with pi-top Maker Architecture` for useful information to get started with using PMA.

-For more information about pi-top Makers Architecture, check our `Knowledge Base <https://knowledgebase.pi-top.com/knowledge/pma>`_
+For even more information about pi-top Makers Architecture, check out the pi-top `Knowledge Base <https://knowledgebase.pi-top.com/knowledge/pma>`_

 .. toctree::
     :maxdepth: 3